secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/gtm-cicd/premium-to-ultimate-planner/fy22-gtm-premium-to-ultimate-playbook/index.html.md

 Use [Value Discovery](#value-discovery) above along with these recommended assets to determine their business priorities, existing security tools, chief pain points:
    * [Security and Compliance Overview](https://docs.google.com/presentation/d/1WHTyUDOMuSVK9uK7hhSIQ_JbeUbo7k5AW3D6WwBReOg/edit#slide=id.g9d701d7d89_8_1931) (focus on [desired outcomes](https://docs.google.com/presentation/d/1WHTyUDOMuSVK9uK7hhSIQ_JbeUbo7k5AW3D6WwBReOg/edit#slide=id.g9d701d7d89_8_1990) slide)
    * [Manage Compliance with GitLab](https://youtu.be/QV2dIocn-hk)
-   * software supply chain security (we will have a [new webinar](https://gitlab.com/gitlab-com/marketing/account-based-strategy/account-based-marketing/-/issues/573) May 24 to share as potential leave-behind.
+   * Securing your software supply chain (assets coming soon).

 **Ask 4 questions:**
 1. Wanting to shift left?
 (If no, talk to the Dev or DevOps team instead of security)
-1. What tool currently in use and/or consideration?
-(SAST, DAST, Dependencies, License Compliance, Container scanning.
-Enter into SFDC.
+1. What tool currently in use and/or consideration? (for each: SAST, DAST, Dependencies, License Compliance, Container scanning).
+Is this a Microsoft shop?
+Enter into SFDC (please, it's super helpful).
 1. Using containers and/or Kubernetes?
 If yes, are you scanning containers?
 Helm charts?
 Testing APIs?
 1. Which [desired outcomes](https://docs.google.com/presentation/d/1WHTyUDOMuSVK9uK7hhSIQ_JbeUbo7k5AW3D6WwBReOg/edit#slide=id.g9d701d7d89_8_1990) do they most relate to: efficiency, consistency, risk, predictable costs?